Police Race Action Plan: Improving Policing for Black People

-We will deliver these core commitments through the actions set out across four areas of work which seek to ensure the following.
+We will deliver these core commitments through the actions set out across 4 areas of work which seek to ensure the following:

-- We are supporting the Police Uplift Programme to ensure that the recruitment of 20,000 new police officers is representative of the communities we serve, including increasing the numbers of Black police officers.
+We supported the Police Uplift Programme to ensure that the recruitment of 20,000 new police officers was more representative of the communities we serve, including increasing the numbers of Black police officers.